amibenson/solidity-qa/Solidity-QA.md

 **NOTE:** You cannot call a private or internal function in another contract.

-Private functions can only be called from inside the contract, even the inherited contracts can't call them ?????.
+Private functions can only be called from inside the contract, even the inherited contracts can't call them.
 Public functions can be called from anywhere. external :External functions are part of the contract interface, which means they can be called from other contracts and via transactions.

-In a nutshell, public and external differs in terms of gas usage.
-The former use more than the latter when used with large arrays of data.
-This is due to the fact that Solidity copies arguments to memory on a public function while external read from calldata which is cheaper than memory allocation.
+In a nutshell, public and external differs in terms of gas usage. **Public functions use more gas than External functions** when used with large arrays of data.
+This is due to the fact that **Solidity copies arguments to memory on a public function** while **external read from calldata** which is cheaper than memory allocation.

-State variables cannot be marked as external. public − Public functions/ Variables can be used both externally and internally.
-For public state variable, Solidity automatically creates a getter function. internal − Internal functions/ Variables can only be used internally or by derived contracts.
+State variables cannot be marked as external.

+public − Public functions/ Variables can be used both externally and internally.
+For public state variable, Solidity automatically creates a getter function.

+internal − Internal functions/Variables can only be used internally or by derived contracts.

 ## (2) Approximately, how large can a smart contract be?